Run Docker Desktop for Windows in a VM or VDI environment

 For troubleshooting problems and intermittent failures that are outside of Docker's control, you should contact your hypervisor vendor.
 Each hypervisor vendor offers different levels of support.
 For example, Microsoft supports running nested Hyper-V both on-prem and on Azure, with some version constraints.
 This may not be the case for VMWare ESXi.

-You must enable nested virtualization before you install Docker Desktop on a virtual machine.
+You must turn on nested virtualization before you install Docker Desktop on a virtual machine.

-For steps on how to expose hardware-assisted virtualization to the guest OS, see VMware’s documentation.
+For steps on how to expose hardware-assisted virtualization to the guest OS, see VMware's documentationopen_in_new.

 Nested virtualization is supported by Microsoft for running Hyper-V inside an Azure VM.

-For Azure virtual machines, check that the VM size chosen supports nested virtualization.
-Microsoft provides a helpful list on Azure VM sizes and highlights the sizes that currently support nested virtualization.
+For Azure virtual machines, check that the VM size chosen supports nested virtualizationopen_in_new.
+Microsoft provides a helpful list on Azure VM sizesopen_in_new and highlights the sizes that currently support nested virtualization.
 For internal testing, we used D4s_v5 machines.
 We recommend this specification or above for optimal performance of Docker Desktop.